russelljoa/EngageMint/README.md

 # EngageMint
-EasyA x Harvard Polkadot Hackathon
+EasyA x Harvard X Polkadot Hackathon

 Allows content creators to mint their own tokens on Polkadot that the community can earn, providing incentives to interact with the creator's content.